 Temperature: During the active growth period normal room temperatures are suitable.
-In winter these plants should be rested at 45 to 50 °F (7 to 10 °C) if possible, but they tolerate temperatures up to 59 to 61 °F (15 to 16 °C).
+In winter these plants should be rested at 45 to 50 °F (7 to 10 °C) if possible, but they tolerate temperatures up to 59 °F (15 °C).

-Watering: During the active growth period water plentifully, keeping the potting mixture thoroughly moist, but do not let plants stand in water.
+Watering: During the active growth period water plentifully, keeping the soil thoroughly moist, but do not let plants stand in water.
 During the winter rest period just keep the soil from drying out.

 Fertilizing: Use half-strength liquid fertilizer sprayed on to the stems of the plant once every 2 weeks during the active growth period only.

-Rat Tail Cactus is an easy to cultivate and relatively fast growing cactus.
-Their trailing stems make these cacti ideal plants for a hanging basket.
-Line the basket with sphagnum moss before filling it with potting mixture and make sure it is hung where the prickly stems will not pose a treat to the unwary.
+Rat Tail Cactus is an easy to cultivate and relatively fast-growing cactus.
+The trailing stems make this cactus ideal plant for a hanging basket.
+Line the basket with sphagnum moss before filling it with potting soil and make sure it is hung where the prickly stems will not pose a treat to the unwary.
 If Rat Tail Cactus is grown in a pot, hang the pot up or attache it to a high shelf.
 If it is left free-standing, it can soon be overbalanced by the lengthening stems.